harshkhare/HMM-annotate-sequence/README.md

 | Annotated sequence (hidden states)   | ``FFFFFFFFFFFFFFFFFTTTTTTTTTTTTTTTTTTTTTTTTTTTT``|

 In the above example, the objective is to learn state transition probabilities such that hidden states can be predicted using the observed states.
-The pipeline provided in this repository learns state transition probabilities
+The pipeline provided in this repository learns state transition probabilities from the true pairs of amino acid sequences and the corresponding annotated sequences.
+The trained HMM model can then be used to predict hidden state sequences (annotated sequences) of newer amino acid sequences.

+Here, the states 'F' and 'T' in the annotated sequence denote folded and tail regions respectively.
+Thus the model built in this repository can be used to identify folded and tail regions in protein sequences.
+It is important to note that the definition of tail in this region is very specific.
+There could be many types of tails in the protein sequences.
+The definition used here is that of PAK-tails as described by Khare et al 2017 (https://pubs.rsc.org/En/content/articlelanding/2017/mb/c7mb00412e/unauth)

 ## More details coming soon...